squidcloudio/squid-samples/onboarding-archer/frontend/public/docs/next_steps/scheduler.md

+A scheduler is a type of decorator that, when applied to a function, causes the function to be executed at regular intervals.
+The scheduling is specified using a cron expression.

 Let's build a scheduler that refreshes the portfolio every 10 minutes.

 While this is not recommended for a real trading system, it serves as a good illustration of scheduler creation.